Unstructured-IO/unstructured/README.md

 4. **Point your agent at a file.** Drag and drop or reference a local file or URL.
 Transform handles 60+ formats (PDFs, emails, images, scanned files, and more).

 5. **Describe what you need in plain language.** Tell the agent your intent (e.g. "parse and chunk this contract for a vector store") and Transform partitions, enriches, chunks, and embeds the file, returning structured data ready to use.
+15,000 free pages a month, 3 cents per page after!

 📄 Full docs: https://docs.unstructured.io/transform/overview